You are currently viewing John Glenn Columbus International Airport Runs on Propane

 John Glenn Columbus International Airport Runs on Propane

-John Glenn Columbus International Airport (CMH) joined an elite group of leading U.S. airports in sourcing 100% of its shuttle bus energy supply from a renewable source like propane autogas.
+John Glenn Columbus International Airport (CMH) joined an elite group of U.S. airports by sourcing 100% of its shuttle bus energy from a renewable fuel—propane autogas.

 • 25% reduction in greenhouse gas emissions